How To Get Started

 IN THE VERY BEGINNING:

-Next: Start collecting your food waste and all food-soiled paper waste, such as paper napkins, paper towels, pizza boxes and much more…See the extensive list of acceptable/unacceptable items on the MZW website: mankatozerowasge.com You will be surprised how many items are compostable!
+Next: Start collecting your food waste and all food-soiled paper waste, such as paper napkins, paper towels, pizza boxes and much more…See the extensive list of acceptable/unacceptable items.
+You will be surprised how many items are compostable but you don’t have to know it all!
+Simply collecting your food scraps and food soiled papers is a great start.

 Find an acceptable container with a lid for your waste.
 Some people use a plastic ice cream pail with a lid, others use something fancier.
-Some start with a smaller container and then transfer to a larger container (such as a 5 gallon bucket) when the waste accumulates.
+Some start with a smaller container in the kitchen and then transfer to a larger container (such as a 5 gallon bucket) when the waste accumulates.

 Decide on a good place for your container.
 Some keep it right on the counter or under the counter, others in the refrigerator or freezer.
 In hot weather keeping the container in the refrigerator or freezer can help slow the mushiness factor.

 Note: Adding a layer of dry stuff (items like facial tissues, paper egg cartons, shredded paper, soiled paper towels and napkins) in the bottom of the pail or bag will absorb moisture that can break down the bag.
-Layering such items into your scraps will help, too.
+Layering such items into your scraps helps a lot, too.
+And–Don’t keep your collected organics sitting too long.
+We suggest dropping them off at a dumpster weekly

 Get a supply of bags—many people use paper grocery bags.
-Or you can find BPI certified compostable plastic bags in 13 gallon and 2-3 gallon sizes at Cubs, Hy-Vee, St.Peter Coop and Ace Hardware in Mankato or Lake Crystal.
+Or you can find BPI certified compostable bags in 13 gallon and 2-3 gallon sizes at Cubs, Hy-Vee, and St.Peter Coop.

 Drop off your bagged organics during daylight hours at your city organics dumpster—2 in Mankato and one each in North Mankato and Lake Crystal.